KleineEdelweiss/alsactl_rb/README.md

 ```

 ### TO-DO ###
-1) Clean up and improve gemspec, Rakefile, and documentation comments
-1) Do a test install
-1) Publish gem, first release
+1) Start the next version, 0.2.0 _WITH_
 1) Create derived class from ``DefMixer`` with non-flat volume modulation (such as for use in spatially-oriented physical speaker configurations)
 1) Derive other desirable classes for other common controllers
 1) EVENTUALLY, add PCM and capture classes

 ### INSTALLATION ###
 ```
-gem install volumectl
+gem install alsactl
 ```